Shawn Powers

 Bio

-Previously Powers served as executive director of the United States Advisory Commission on Public Diplomacy, a body authorized by Congress to oversee and promote U.S. government activities that intend to understand, inform and influence foreign publics.
-From 2016-2018 he led the Commission’s efforts to understand and utilize artificial intelligence and machine learning capabilities in the strategic communication space and helped forge a research and learning agenda and culture among public diplomacy practitioners.
+Previously, Powers served as executive director of the United States Advisory Commission on Public Diplomacy, a body authorized by Congress to oversee and promote U.S. government activities that intend to understand, inform and influence foreign publics.
+From 2016-2018 he led the commission’s efforts to understand and utilize artificial intelligence and machine learning capabilities in the strategic communication space and helped forge a research and learning agenda and culture among public diplomacy practitioners.

-As an academic, Powers researched the geopolitics of information and technology and published (with Michael Jablonski) the award-winning "The Real Cyber War: A Political Economy of Internet Freedom" (The University of Illinois Press, 2015).
-He has over 40 publications in academic and mainstream outlets, including The Washington Post, Guardian, and Huffington Post.
+An award winning author, Powers wrote The Real Cyber War: A Political Economy of Internet Freedom (The University of Illinois Press, 2015).
+He has over 40 publications in academic and mainstream outlets, including The Washington Post, The Guardian, and Huffington Post.

 His research has been supported by grants from the British Council, Department of Defense, Department of State, European Commission, Knight Foundation, Open Society Foundation, and U.S. Institute of Peace, and he’s received fellowships from the London School of Economics, University of Pennsylvania, Oxford, and Central European University.